 You get a jaw dropping view here that is quite amazing.
 While looking at this huge Shiva Linga, a lot of question come in your mind.
 For whom it was made ?
 How people worship this much big Linga?
 How priest or other people reach to the Linga because it is quite high and there is no approach to reach.
 But no one is there to answer all these queries.

 This ancient Bhojpur temple is still in use for worship and it attract huge crowd during Maha Shivaratri.
-Even, to promote this site MP Govt. also organise Bhojpur Utsav cultural event.
+Even, to promote this site MP Govt. also organised Bhojpur Utsav cultural event.

 Apart from this ancient temple you can visit museum related to Raja Bhoja, located at 200 meter from the temple at the bank of Kaliasot River.
 Also try to read the drawing engraved on the surrounding rocks.